syncfusion-content/fileformat-docs/File-Formats/Presentation/Open-and-Save-PowerPoint-Presentation-in-Blazor.md

 {% endhighlight %}
 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PowerPoint-Examples/tree/master/Read-and-save-PowerPoint-presentation/Open-and-save-PowerPoint/Blazor/Server-side-application).

 By executing the program, you will get the **PowerPoint document** as follows.

 ![Blazor Server output PowerPoint document](Workingwith_Core/Open-and-Save-output-image.png)